-Temple Emanu-El turned 150 in 2022, and our leadership, clergy and staff have been working on an exciting calendar of celebrations; learning opportunities; social justice partnerships; special worship services; and enhancement of our Temple archives.
+Temple Emanu-El turned 150 in 2022, and our congregation has enjoyed an exciting calendar of worship, learning and community.
 TE 150 has two main components: a year of celebration and community, and an endowment campaign to ensure that Temple is strong and vibrant for generations to come.

 The TE150 celebration will be highlighted by three anchor components, each focusing on a different aspect of Temple’s remarkable past and present, and hopes for the future.

-The Harvest anchor is a celebration of Jewish values and justice related to food, including working to eradicate hunger and welcoming others to our tables.
-It will kick off with a special Sukkot Shabbat service and dinner on Oct.
-14, 2022, and be followed by several events, including a cooking demonstration, a challah-braiding workshop, a festival celebrating tastes of our heritage, a symposium on food insecurity, and more.
+The Harvest anchor was a celebration of Jewish values and justice related to food, including working to eradicate hunger and welcoming others to our tables.
+It kicked off with a special Sukkot Shabbat service and dinner on Oct.
+14, 2022, followed by several events, including a cooking demonstration, a challah-braiding workshop, a festival celebrating tastes of our heritage, a symposium on food insecurity, and more.

 In addition to the anchor events, the TE150 celebrations will be undergirded by these values:

-Documenting Our History: The goal of this effort is to honor our history and inspire our future through the lessons and achievements of our remarkable past.
-Plans include a multimedia timeline; an interactive map that shows significant connections among the City of Dallas and Temple a beautiful photo exhibit of members and staff and a visual feature showing a year in the life of our community garden.
+Documenting Our History and Rededicating to Our Future: The goal of this effort is to honor our history and inspire our future through the lessons and achievements of our remarkable past.
+Watch for a media wall launch in Fall 2022 with a multimedia timeline; an interactive map that shows significant connections among the City of Dallas and Temple; a beautiful photo exhibit of members and staff; and a photo essay showing a year in the life of our community garden.